Hinduism

 Symbolism of the Formless Divine

-Lord Shiva is fundamentally regarded as “Nirguna” (beyond attributes) and “Nirakara” (formless), embodying the ultimate “Nirakar Nirguna Brahm” (the formless, attribute-less absolute).
+Lord Shiva is fundamentally regarded as "Nirguna" (beyond attributes) and "Nirakara" (formless), embodying the ultimate "Nirakar Nirguna Brahm" (the formless, attribute-less absolute).
 This understanding of Shiva was affirmed by Shiva himself in his teachings to Vishnu and Brahma, highlighting his formless nature.
+According to the Linga Purana, the Linga form is said to represent the infinite and formless nature of the Supreme Being.
+The Linga is a manifestation of the eternal, immutable, and all-pervasive Brahman, the ultimate reality in Hinduism.

 The linga is the supreme Brahman, the origin of all creation

-— Linga Purana, Chapter 1, Verse 6
+-- Linga Purana, Chapter 1, Verse 6

 The linga is the symbol of Shiva, the supreme Lord who is beyond all forms and qualities.

-— Linga Purana 1.16
+-- Linga Purana 1.16

 The Linga is the formless form of the Lord.
 It is the visible symbol of the invisible, formless, and all-pervading Supreme Being, reminding devotees of the omnipresent and eternal nature of Shiva.

 Moreover, the Linga is often associated with the concept of Brahman, the ultimate, formless, and absolute reality in Hinduism.
-The Linga is seen as a physical manifestation of this abstract and infinite divine principle, allowing devotees to connect with the divine in a tangible and accessible form
+The Linga is seen as a physical manifestation of this abstract and infinite divine principle, allowing devotees to connect with the divine in a tangible and accessible form.

 Representation of Creation